The clock ticks quietly against the wall before you.

 Lim Yeoram.

-Even though he never admitted it out loud, you noticed how every time she passed by, his eyes would sparkle and follow her trace before drifting back to you.
+Even though he never admitted it out loud, you noticed how every time she passed by, his eyes would sparkle and follow her figure before eventually drifting back to you.
+A habit he did unconsciously, yet it spoke volumes.

 You couldn’t blame him.
-She was so pretty, so friendly.
-She treated you kindly, nicer than your own parents ever had—ever could; ever would.
-Her heart was pure, full of gold.
-She was emotionally mature—avoiding drama.
-And if ”drama” found her, she’d manage to solve it with understanding and without conflict.
+She is so pretty, so friendly.
+She treats you kindly, nicer than your own parents ever have—ever could; ever would.
+Her heart is pure, full of gold.
+She is emotionally mature—avoiding drama.
+And if drama ever found her, she’d manage to solve it with understanding and without conflict.

 But apparently, you got too greedy.